vporton/join-proxy-rust/README.md

 IC to authenticate every request.
 This makes a malicious replica unable for example to steal your OpenAI tokens.
 And my solution is far less expensive than using tECDSA would be.

+It caches requests in memory.
+Optional Redis backend and more performance optimizations will be added after I get a grant.

 ## Welcome

 First run `git submodule init`, because due to MOPS package manager non-support for packages in a subdirectory